The Time Tunnel: 2006 remake

 The SciFi Channel announced in 2005 to create a new pilot for its 2006/07 season.
 Allen's wife, Sheila, and two producers of the 2002 FOX remake (Kevin Burns and Jon Jashni) began work on the new pilot.
 John Turman (Hulk) wrote the script.
 The series never went beyond a pilot script.

 Parodies

 A recurring sketch called Drunk In Time starred Alexei Sayle and Peter Capaldi as two men so inebriated that they weren't aware they were time travellers.
 Featuring a mock up of the original Project Tic-Toc set and animated Time Tunnel-style title sequence, the main characters are also called Doug and Tony.
 The six sketches featured in The All New Alexei Sayle Show in 1995.

+Capaldi would later play another time traveller, the Twelfth Doctor in Doctor Who.